jssql1234/docs-sqlacc/docs/usage/purchase/general.md

 ## Purchase Request

-Purchase Request is an internal document used within a company between departments to request for purchase or a product
+Purchase Request is an internal document used within a company between departments to request for purchase or a product.

 For example, you want to purchase more office supplies.
 You have to submit a purchase request to the purchasing department.